HangXu-Git/MoEG-HOI/README.md

 ## 📖 Abstract
 This repository contains the official code and pre-trained models for **MoEG-HOI**, a novel one-stage framework that introduces the Mixture of Experts (MoE) architecture to the 3D Hand-Object Interaction (HOI) motion generation task for the first time.

-Given textual descriptions and object trajectories, MoEG-HOI synthesizes physically consistent and fine-grained 3D hand motion sequences $M$.
-By leveraging a hierarchical "Hand-Finger-Joint" expert design within a diffusion-based framework, our method efficiently captures complex manipulation semantics.
-Furthermore, we introduce a novel joint routing mechanism that is both **action-aware** and **noise-aware**, utilizing action labels and noise timesteps to dynamically route tokens to the most specialized expert groups during the generative process.

-## 🌟 Key Features
+## 🌟 Key FeaturesR
-- **One-Stage Framework:** Simplifies the traditional multi-stage HOI generation pipeline into an elegant, end-to-end diffusion process.
-- **Hierarchical Expert Groups:** Specialized network branches focusing on different anatomical levels (Hand, Finger, Joint) for fine-grained pose generation.
+- **One-stage MoE-based diffusion framework:** Replaces coarse-to-fine multi-stage pipelines with end-to-end trainable HOI motion generation.
+- **Hierarchical Semantics-guided Expert Groups (Hand–Finger–Joint):** Explicitly model the articulated structure of hands with specialized experts under global-to-local semantic guidance
 - **Action & Noise-Aware Routing:** A dynamic routing mechanism conditioned jointly on the semantic action label and the current noise timestep of the diffusion model.
-- **Physical Consistency:** Generates highly realistic interactions with minimal penetration and precise contact alignment.

 ---

 ## 🚀 News & Updates
-- **[2026/03]** 🎉 MoEG-HOI has been accepted by **AAAI 2026**!
+- **[2025/11]** 🎉 MoEG-HOI has been accepted by **AAAI 2026**!
 - **[2026/xx]** Code and pre-trained weights will be released soon.

 ---